twoGiants/continuous-delivery/README.md

 Keep a copy of external libraries (and images; added by me) locally or close to be able to reproduce the build.

+### Managing Configuration

+Treat configuratino of your system the same way you treat you code: Make it subject to proper management and testing.

+Everythin that changes between deployments is configuration and should not be baked in or packaged.

+Provide configruation information for all applications and environments through the same mechanism.

+Keep configuration information specific to each fo your environments in a repository separate from your source code.
+Keep only the configuration options for your application in the same repository.